CodyBonner/reading-notes/Class03.md

 **SnapShots**

-  -What a snapshot is and how to create one
+  - What a snapshot is and how to create one

   **Sending changed files to GitHub**

-    -How Github is relevent with our changed files, and how to push those files to GitHub
+    - How Github is relevent with our changed files, and how to push those files to GitHub